 (I had to do some guessing on the voting, but this is the way math worked based on my calculations.
 If I'm wrong feel free to correct me.)

 I don't want to become all "I'm on the internet and I have blog, look at these advanced stats that prove how wrong this is!" guy because then I'd have to kick my own ass, but seriously Casey McGehee is probably the fifth best player on this team and he doesn't deserve this award.
 Let's look how he stacks up against the other Brewers and you can judge for yourself.
-Continue reading »
+Read the rest of this entry »

 Last night Trevor Hoffman saved his 600th game of his career.
 This is a big number, a number few will ever reach, and on it's own is very impressive.
 Trevor Hoffman has had a great career and he deserved to make it to this point.
 He was a great reliever, highly above average, every season of his career except for this one.
 I am happy for him.
 Good for you, Trevor.
 You worked hard to get to this point and you should enjoy it.
 You are truly one of the best closers of all time and it couldn't have happened to a nicer guy.